 The strong effect of the seed-mismatch identity suggested a long-range conformational coupling allowing the pairing state at the seed region to communicate with the pairing potential at the 3′ region.
-This inferred coupling is reminiscent of… Structures of loaded human AGO2 with targets that pair to the miRNA seed (g2-g7, g2-g8, and g2-g9) display a change in the 3′ residues of the miRNA to be more available for pairing than without a seed-matched target (REF), suggesting there exists coordination to relay the seed-pairing state to protein residues that contact the 3′ end of the miRNA.
+This inferred coupling is reminiscent of mismatches between the CRISPR-Cas13a guide RNA and RNA target having differential effects on HEPN nuclease activation compared to their effects on binding affinity (Tambe et al., 2018).
+Structures of loaded human AGO2 with targets that pair to the miRNA seed (g2-g7, g2-g8, and g2-g9) display a change in the 3′ residues of the miRNA to be more available for pairing than without a seed-matched target (REF), suggesting there exists coordination to relay the seed-pairing state to protein residues that contact the 3′ end of the miRNA.
 Moreover, in the recent structure of loaded AGO2 bound to a fully complementary target, the seed conformation is slightly different, in particular at guide nucleotides 7 and 8 (REF).
 It is possible that the criteria for the conformational change is simply having a target bound such that any seed-match or mismatch will have an equal likelihood of promoting the conformational change of the 3′ end.
 In this scenario, the contribution of the 3′ pairing to overall binding affinity would be the same regardless of different amounts of seed pairing, or mismatches.
 On the other hand, various mismatches in the seed region may promote or inhibit this conformational change, and thus change the fraction of time the complex is competent to make 3′ base pairs.
 There is precedent for analogous behavior; it has been shown previously that a G-G mismatch at position 6 in the miRNA guide promote zebrafish’s Argonaute2 target cleavage reaction (Chen et al., 2017).
-This second model (Fig 3A “Model 2”) predicts that the contribution of 3′ pairing to overall binding affinity would be different for different seed-mismatches.
+This second model predicts that the contribution of 3′ pairing to overall binding affinity would be different for different seed-mismatches.

 The preferred pairing register differs for different miRNAs